Welcome to Year 5!

-On Tuesday afternoons we are very fortunate to be joined by a music specialist who teaches the children how to play the ukulele.
+On Thursday afternoons we are very fortunate to be joined by a music specialist who teaches the children how to play the Clarinet.
 These lessons build upon the skills learnt in year four by exploring new chords and more complex songs.

-Physical education is fundamental to a healthy lifestyle, therefore Year 5 has two P.E. lessons (10-11am on a Tuesday and 2-3pm on a Friday) so as to ensure this foundation is laid and they have the necessary skills for moving on to secondary school.
-We have been developing our skills in rugby and basketball, concentrating on passing and movement.
-Please ensure that the children have their correct school P.E. kit in school first thing on a Monday and it will go home with the children at 3.15pm on Friday to be washed.
-This allows for some flexibility in the time table and ensures that the children are prepared for any additional P.E. sessions that are delivered by external organisations.
+Physical education is fundamental to a healthy lifestyle, therefore Year 5 has two P.E. lessons, so as to ensure this foundation is laid and they have the necessary skills for moving on to secondary school.
+We have been developing our skills in health and fitness and orienteering, concentrating on team building, communication, and healthy bodies.
+Please ensure that the children have their correct school P.E. kit in school first thing on a Monday and it will go home with the children at 3.00pm on Friday to be washed.
+This allows for some flexibility in the timetable and ensures that the children are prepared for any additional P.E. sessions that are delivered by external organisations.

-Our class novel this term is “War Horse” by Michael Morpurgo
+Our class novel this term is “Time Travelling with a Hamster” by Ross Welford